rtl251/inventory-mgmt-app/README.md

 # All others:
 python products_app/app.py
-License
+# License
-Students, please pay attention to the license terms.
+Please pay attention to the license terms.